kibook/s1kd-tools/tools/s1kd-newdm/README.md

 The security classification of the new data module.

 -D &lt;dmtypes&gt;
-Specify the 'dmtypes' file name.
+Specify the `.dmtypes` file name.

 -d &lt;defaults&gt;
-Specify the 'defaults' file name.
+Specify the `.defaults` file name.

 -f
 Overwrite existing file.